centrahq/api-documentation/pages/03.fe-development/01.fe-elements/docs.md

 #### 'shipTo' parameter

 While working on Centra setup, you may sometimes encounter an error saying the current country is not "shippable".
 You will see this in the API selection model, under `location.shipTo`.
 If this parameter is `false`, you will not be able to complete an order for this country.
 You should make sure this country is included in at least one active shipping in Centra -> Setup -> Shipping.
 Shippable countries:
+* Belong to at least one active Market,
 * Belong to at least one active Pricelist,
 * Belong to at least one active Shipping list.

 You can find out which countries are shippable with:
-* [GET /countries](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/1.%20general%20settings/get_countries) - returns all shippable countries,
+* [GET /countries](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/1.%20general%20settings/get_countries) - returns all shippable countries, and only shippable countries,
 * [GET /countries/all](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/1.%20general%20settings/get_countries_all) (authorized mode) - returns all countries, each with a `shipTo` boolean.

 ### Checkout

-`Let us know everything we need to know to deliver your stuff to you!`
+`Tell us everything we need to know to deliver your stuff to you!`

 Your Checkout API plugin configuration allows you to specify which checkout fields (other than country) are required: